 Student Name Date

 School Grade level/content

 Cooperating Teacher

-University Supervisor ·
+University Supervisor

-• been discussed explicitly with the UIUC student, cooperating teacher, marginal or unacceptable markings on the evaluation form. and
+ed explicitly with the UIUC student, cooperating teacher, and unacceptable markings on the evaluation form.

-These specific steps must be tal ken for professional growth to be made.
+These specific steps must be taken for profes sional growth to be made.

-Data for 2 week as evaluation

-Date for 2-week re-evaluation (of concern(s)
+Date for 2-week re-evaluation of concern(s).

-I have read and received a copy of this document.
+I have read and received a copy of this docur ment.

 Student Signature

-Note: For complete remediation procedures refer to Remediation Intervention Procedures for UIUC Pre-service Teachers.
+res refer to Remediation Intervention Procedures for UIUC e-service Teachers.